Blackbeard’s Tea Party

 In 2019 Blackbeard’s Tea Party celebrated ‘a decade of rocking the folk boat’ with their ‘Ten YARR Anniversary Tour’, playing 18 dates across England and Wales over the Autumn and Winter.
 They also re-released an updated version of their most popular track ‘Chicken on a Raft’ to commemorate this milestone.

 The band spent ‘Lockdown’ writing remotely with their new lineup, which features Ben Trott on Guitar and Paddy Lester-Rourke on Bass.
-They had a great time in the studio over the Winter recording this material for their new album which will be released in the Autumn of 2022.
-They can’t wait to get back out on the road to play this live on the tour, with dates from October to December.
+They had a great time in the studio over the Winter of 2021 recording this material for their new album ‘Kick The Curb’ which will be released in September 2022.
+They can’t wait to get back out on the road to play this live on the tour, with dates booked from October through to December.
+See tour list here.

 ‘Barnstorming buccaneers belting our riff-tastic folk rock‘